Greatest High School Movies of the 80s of All Time

 Fan FAQs

-What makes The Karate Kid remain so beloved despite currently trailing in the votes?
+What makes The Karate Kid so special to fans?

-Why is Ferris Bueller’s Day Off leading over The Karate Kid in the Greatest High School Movies of the 80s league?
+Why is Ferris Bueller’s Day Off leading against The Karate Kid in the Greatest High School Movies of the 80s league?